<=UPDATES of the SITE

 Oradour-sur-Glane is situated in the department "Haute Vienne" .
 At that time the sitution of this region was very complex.

-1. not only the German Army was interested to stop the actions of the FTP, but also the Milice.
+It means that not only the German Army was interested to stop the actions of the FTP, but also the Milice.
+On the other hand most people were against the german occupation but also not hapyy with the actions of the FTP and their consequences for the civilians..

-1. The 2nd SS-Panzer Division "Das Reich"
+1. The 2nd SS-Panzer Division "Das Reich" - 6th of june - moved to Normandie

 When the invasion began on 6th June 1944, the 2nd SS Panzer Division 'Das Reich' (15,000 men aboard 1,400 vehicles, including 209 tanks) under the command of SS General Lammerding, was ordered to move north to Normandy to help the rest of the German army repel the allies and throw them back into the sea.
 As soon as the SS began to move north they were attacked by the Resistance.
 At every step along the way they were ambushed and shot at.
 The Resistance could not do much serious damage to Das Reich, but they could and did irritate the troops a great deal, in the same way that midges can spoil a picnic.
-Beneath the Official Resistance existed the Communist Resistance, called the FTP, a ruthless group who during the war years killed many French people whom they suspected of working with the Germans.
+To avoid these actions the Germans were hardly intreseted to find the cached arsenals of arms of the resistance.

-The attacks of the Resistance, mainly from the FTP, continued and then on the 8th of June the FTP Resistance tried to liberate the town of Tulle, 70 km south of Limoges, from the occupying German garrison.
-In the battle that followed, the FTP came close to capturing all the German troops, but before they could quite finish the job, that evening Das Reich arrived to the rescue.
+The attacks of the Resistance, mainly from the FTP, continued and then on the 7th and 8th of June the FTP resistance tried to liberate the town of Tulle, 70 km south of Limoges, from the occupying German garrison.
+In the battle that followed, the FTP came close to capturing all the German troops of the local garnison, but before they could quite finish the job, that evening of the 8th of june Das Reich arrived to the rescue.
 The SS made short work of the undisciplined and poorly armed Resistance fighters, who were soon in full retreat.
-They found 40 dead bodies of the German 3rd Battalion/95th Security Regiment garrison troops near the school, their bodies badly mutilated.
+They found 40 dead bodies of the German 3rd Battalion/95th Security Regiment local garrison troops near the school, their bodies badly mutilated.
 Other bodies were found around the town, bringing the total German dead in Tulle to sixty-four.
-Next day, the reprisals began.
-Ninety-nine innocent male citizens and unic sons of different families were hung up on lamp-posts and from balconies along the main streets of the town in the hope that the hanging bodies would deter future attacks by the Maquis and the FTP.
-The feelings of the population of Tulle were probably divided, about the amateuristic action of the communist FTP who lead to the killing of their compatriots.
-Till now this massacre is not mentionned in the touristic brochures of the city.

-5. The Ftp continue to attack the german army, which arrived the 9th of June around Limoges.
+4. 9th June The Ftp continue to attack the german army, which arrived the 9th of June around Limoges.

-6. 10th June.
+5. 10th June.
 The tragedy at Oradour-sur-Glane.

-7. Bordeaux 1953.
+6. Bordeaux 1953.
 Trial..

 After the war 21 soldiers of the division "Das Reich" were send to trial in Bordeaux in 1953.
 Seven of them were German soldiers yet in captivity, 14 others came from Elsace and ware living there in liberty.
 And this was the weak point of the trial: because the people in command, who ordered this action like Diekmann and Lammerding were not present, so the defence argued that the soldiers and certainly the Elsacian soldiers could do nothing to defeat this action in order to be killed themselve.
 They could be condamned to death.
 The reaction in Alsace was violent.
 They said that they were incorporated involuntary in these SS Division, out of their will: "Malgré Nous" as they said.
 Some were comdamned to death.
 But we should understand that at that time the politicians were not interested in a broader discussion of this drama which could divise the Elsacian society or criticise the role of the other parties involved like the communist resistance.
 So the Elsacian soldiers were then shortly after the trial liberated to restore the national unity as was said and the rest was free by 1959.